havelund/logscope/README.md

 Logscope was developed around 2008-2009 for the MSL FIT team, and was used for a period.

+## Python 2

+LogScope only compiles with Python 2 (not Python 3 at this point).
+The latest final version of Python 2 is version [2.7.18](https://www.python.org/downloads/release/python-2718/).
+Moving to Python 3 would be a minior effort.
+Contact me if this is crucial for your progress.

 ## Installation

 Let `DIR` be the directory where you install LogScope.
 Do the following: